Frequently asked questions

 How can someone be referred for services at Western State Hospital?

-Admissions to the forensic (legal) units of Western State Hospital are through the criminal justice system.
+Admissions to the forensic (legal) treatment units of Western State Hospital are through the criminal justice system.

 What if I don't agree with a decision about receiving care at Western State Hospital?